Medicare Advantage (Part C) vs. Original Medicare (Parts A and B)

 - Compare Medicare Advantage (Part C) vs. Original Medicare (Parts A and B) to learn the key differences between their costs, benefits and eligibility and find out which coverage option may be best for your needs.

 There are two general paths you can choose from to get your Medicare hospital insurance and medical coverage: Original Medicare (Medicare Part A and Part B) or Medicare Advantage (Medicare Part C).

-In 2020, approximately 6 out of 10 beneficiaries stuck with Original Medicare, while the remaining 4 in 10 Medicare beneficiaries had a Medicare Advantage plan.1 So what’s the difference between Medicare vs. Medicare Advantage, and why might you choose one over the other?
+In 2022, nearly half (48%) of all Medicare-eligible Americans had a Medicare Advantage plan.1 So what’s the difference between Medicare vs. Medicare Advantage, and why might you choose one over the other?

 Original Medicare consists of Medicare Part A and Part B and makes up the public sector of Medicare.
 Original Medicare is provided and managed by the federal government.

 Medicare Advantage plans are sold and managed by private insurance companies.
 The benefits these companies can offer and how the plans are administered must follow certain federal guidelines and laws, but they are free to experiment with new or different additional benefits and ways of administrating health care.

 What Does Medicare Cover, and What Doesn't It Cover?

 Original Medicare covers both inpatient and outpatient care at hospitals, skilled nursing facilities, clinics, doctor’s offices and more.
 It also covers durable medical equipment (DME), which includes things like wheelchairs, diabetes supplies and other medically necessary health care items and equipment.

 Original Medicare, however, does not typically cover any of the following: